tlcaputi/gtrendR/docs/google-variance.md

 ```

 Each data frame in `full_data_list` corresponds to the raw data for a different term by timestamp.
-I am unable to share this data because it is raw data, but the first column is timestamp, the second is run1, then run2, etc. Under each run column is the search volume for the date.
+I am unable to share this data because it is raw data, but the first column is `timestamp`, the second is `run1`, then `run2`, up to `run10`.
+Under each `run` column is the search volume for the date.
 If you run this code on your own, you will see that the search values are different among runs -- even though are for the same query on the same date using the same API executed just seconds apart.

 Each data frame in `summ_data_list` corresponds to a summary of a different term by timestamp.
 The rows are different dates, and there are statistics related to the variance of the rows in the columns.
 Here is the raw data table for the search term `commit suicide`.